napari/napari/README.md

 ## simple example

-This example uses a data sample from the `scikit-image` library, but you can change the example to use your own dataset.
+This example uses a data sample from the `scikit-image` library, but you can pass your own dataset as an array to `imshow`.
 From inside an IPython shell, you can open up an interactive viewer by calling

 ```python